Buying a new home is costly enough, let alone trying to figure out how much utilities and property taxes will set you back.

 MLS is known for publishing updated realty information faster and more frequently.

-The website was created by My Florida Regional MLS , the largest MLS in Florida, and is focused on homes in "Central and Southwest Florida."
+The website was created by My Florida Regional MLS , which says it is the largest MLS in the country, and is focused on homes in "Central and Southwest Florida."
 A map of the counties served include much of the Tampa Bay Area, including Hillsborough, Pinellas, Polk, Pasco, Manatee and Sarasota Counties.

 Shoppers can search by budget, zip code, or add other personal information to refine the search.